![]() |

 Hop over to Luxembourg, by train

-Eurostar trains link London with Brussels throughout the day in just 2 hours.
-InterCity trains run from Brussels to Luxembourg every hour, taking 3h16.
-You can also take Eurostar to Paris then a 320 km/h (199 mph) TGV from Paris to Luxembourg, journey time is similar, but it's less frequent and less flexible, see here.
+Eurostar trains link London with Brussels in just 2 hours.
+Change in Brussels for the hourly InterCity train to Luxembourg, taking 3h16.
+Alternatively, you can take Eurostar to Paris then a 320 km/h (199 mph) TGV from Paris to Luxembourg, journey time is similar, but it's less frequent and less flexible.

 Train times, fares & tickets